 Claremont is synonymous with excellence in graduate religious studies.
 The programs are student-centered and characterized by personal attention and flexibility.
 Working closely with a responsive staff and engaged faculty, students have the opportunity to create, within the limits of degree requirements, a course of study and research that is best suited to their needs and interests.
 Claremont Graduate University’s broad-based humanistic training equips religion students with research capabilities, analytical methods, and writing and other communication skills that are valuable in many fields.

-The CGU Religion program owes much of its character and richness to its close collaboration with the Claremont School of Theology (CST) and with the five undergraduate Claremont Colleges.
-Under a formal agreement, 15 CST professors each teach two seminars per year for the CGU Ph.D. program.
-In addition, the CGU Religion department draws on adjunct professors, visiting scholars, and the faculties of several of the undergraduate Claremont Colleges, resulting in a total faculty of more than 35.
+The CGU Religion department also enjoys close collaboration with the Claremont School of Theology (CST), Claremont Lincoln University (CLU), and with the five undergraduate Claremont Colleges.
+The CGU Religion department draws on adjunct professors, visiting scholars, and the faculties of the the Claremont Consortium, resulting in a total faculty of more than 35.
 Because of the low student-faculty ratio, seminars in religion are typically quite small, with most doctoral seminars ranging in size from five to fifteen students.

 The quality of the relationships between students and professors yields collaborative research opportunities that have resulted in students presenting papers at such professional forums as the Society of Biblical Literature, the American Academy of Religion, the Southern California Women’s Studies Association, the Oxford Patristics Conferences, and the annual conference of the Whitehead Research Project.
 Faculty members play a mentoring role in the student’s graduate career and in the opening stages of the graduate’s professional life.